You Can Train Your Stress Response Like a Muscle

 Deliberate Practice Is Stress Inoculation

 Anders Ericsson spent decades studying expert performance.
-His actual research (not the "10,000 hours" distortion that Malcolm Gladwell popularized) identified something specific about how experts train.
+His actual research identified something specific about how experts train.
 They don't just practice.
-They practice at the edge of their ability, in the zone of productive discomfort, where failure is likely and adjustment is constant.
+They practice at the edge of their ability, where failure is likely and adjustment is constant.

 That's stress inoculation by another name.